bitrise-io/devcenter/_articles/team-management/organizations/creating-org.md

 You can skip this step and provide these details at a later date. **Only the owner(s) of an organization can modify these.**

-NOTE!
-You need to **subscribe to an Organization** plan to be able to run builds.
+Note that you need to **subscribe to an Organization** plan to be able to run builds.

 6\.
 Transfer apps to your organization.